julianfigueroaGL/gorilla-cast-docs/docs/lifecycle/application/application.md

 - Configure a router: to easily manage your application flow and transitions between sections.
 - Include a unit testing tool: to ensure the quaility of your application and avoid side effects.

-Below, you will find out a set of Vue tools that will leverage your setup process and give you a better idea on how to setup your application.
+Below, you will find out a set of Vue.js tools that will leverage your setup process and give you a better idea on how to setup your appliaction.

 ## Plugins Usage

 ### Definition

 As in many other frameworks and even in general in programming languages, plugins are pre-built libraries that add extra functionality to our application.
-In Vue, there's no difference, plugins add extra funcionality to our Vue.js appliction in a global scope.
+In Vue.js, there's no difference, plugins add extra funcionality to our Vue.js application in a global scope.

 As per the official documentation, we could split plugins based on the following main purposes: